 Skip to main content

-Meatballs on spinach.
+Meatballs on spinach

 Saad Qamar / Shutterstock

 The paleo diet is designed to replicate the eating patterns of the hunter-gatherer lifestyle of our early human ancestors.
 The diet encourages the intake of vegetables, meat, fish, eggs, poultry, fruit, nuts, seeds, and other whole foods while prohibiting the consumption of all processed foods and artificial sweeteners.
-It also prohibits dairy, legumes, and grains—even if they are unprocessed.
+It also prohibits dairy, legumes, and grains — even if they are unprocessed.
 However, there are a few variations of the paleo diet with different modifications that are slightly less restrictive.
-For example, some modifications do permit grass-fed butter or soaked and sprouted grains and legumes.
+For example, some modifications permit grass-fed butter or soaked and sprouted grains and legumes.

-What Are the Benefits of the Paleo Diet?
+What are the benefits of the paleo diet?

 Steak and asparagus salad.

-Pixabay
+RitaE / Pixabay

 The impetus behind the paleo diet was to return to the more healthy, wholesome way of eating practiced by our hunter-gatherer ancestors, as there were fewer lifestyle diseases (diabetes, heart disease, cancer, obesity, etc.) back then.
 The paleo diet can potentially reduce the risk of these diseases.
-It can also help people lose weight, provided a caloric deficit is maintained.
-In fact, many people do find it possible to lose a significant amount of weight—especially initially—after adopting the paleo diet, largely because the foods tend to be filling and there are so many restrictions.

-Juicy salmon fillet.
+Juicy salmon fillet

 • Meat: Beef, pork, veal, lamb, venison, bison, etc.

-• Fish and Seafood: Salmon, trout, cod, sardines, tuna, mackerel, lobster, crab, scallops, shrimp, mussels, clams, squid, etc.
+• Fish and seafood: Salmon, trout, cod, sardines, tuna, mackerel, lobster, crab, scallops, shrimp, mussels, clams, squid, etc.

 • Poultry: Chicken, turkey, duck, quail, etc.